wp-plugins/rss-import/readme.txt

 1. `use_simplepie`- Use the class SimplePie for parse the feed; SimplePie is include with WordPress 2.8 and can parse RSS and ATOM-Feeds, Default is `false`
 1. `view` - echo or return the content of the function `RSSImport`, Default is `true`; Shortcode Default is `false`

 The pagination function add a div with the class `rsspaging` for design with CSS.
-Also youcan style the previous and next link with the classes: `rsspaging_prev` and `rsspaging_next`.
+Also you can style the previous and next link with the classes: `rsspaging_prev` and `rsspaging_next`.

-All parameters it is possible to use in the function, only in templates with PHP, and also with the Shortcode in posts and pges.
+You can use all parameters in the php function `RSSImport()` in your templates or with the Shortcode `[RSSImport]` in posts and pages.

 = Examples: =
 _The function with many parameters:_